-If you want to check your brand’s compliance with BIMI standards, you can check out the BIMI inspector.
+If you want to check your brand’s compliance with BIMI standards, you can check out the BIMI Inspector

-Since BIMI is new, the verification process is manual (earlier stages).
+Since BIMI is new, the verification process is manual (in earlier stages).
 If you want to implement BIMI for your brand, now would be a good time, since your chances of getting approved now are shorter.
 When it becomes widely adopted it’ll be a mandate for everyone to get their logos approved and the process might take longer.

-Though BIMI promises to provide trust and security for emails, support on the front is still in the testing phase.
+Though BIMI promises to provide trust and security for emails, supporting on the front is still in the testing phase.
 Yahoo, AoI, Netscape, Fastmail and Google are currently on the BIMI pilot program.
 As BIMI is backed by the largest players in the market, it’ll become a widely used standard in a few years.